What is Component Video

 Many DVD players support component video output and if your television, plasma screen or projector has component inputs then you will get the best picture by using them.

-Our component cable interconnects are made from high quality cable and feature attractive metal body plugs with gold plated contacts.
+Our component video interconnects are made from high quality cable and feature attractive colour coded plugs with gold plated contacts.